-The length of the residency education program is two years and the training calendar starts on July 1 of each year.
-In special cases, the start date can be delayed.
-Thus far, we have not distinguished between those physicists entering with didactic training in medical physics, as evidenced by graduation from an accredited medical physics graduate education program, and those entering without didactic training in medical physics.
-This training program has resulted in a 97% success rate for our graduates obtaining board certification.
-During the second year of residency, there is one month allocated for either clinical research and special rotation, or “catch-up”.
+The length of the residency education program is two years and the training calendar starts on January 1 or July 1 of each year.
+During the second year of residency, there is one month allocated for either clinical research and special rotation, or “catch-up.”
 Clinical research projects and special rotations must be approved by the Program Director.
-A resident who is struggling will use the month for ‘catch-up,” i.e. an additional rotation.
+A resident who is struggling will use the month for “catch-up,” i.e. an additional rotation.

-Training program review is an ongoing task and the responsibility of the Program Director, Associate Directors, and the Physics Residency Committee.
+Training program review is an ongoing task and the responsibility of the Program Director and the Physics Residency Committee.
 The training essentials and clinical physics rotations are generally reviewed once a year.
 If changes are needed to meet the needs of the Program, then the Physics Residency Program Director targets the appropriate faculty for that task.
-Modifications require submission by the faculty to and subsequent approval by the Physics Residency Committee and/or Program Director and Associate Directors.
+Modifications require submission by the faculty to and subsequent approval by the Physics Residency Committee and/or Program Director.

 Examples of past clinical rotation assignments, reports, lecture handouts, and examinations are available for review.
 Resident evaluations of clinical rotations are discussed in regularly scheduled meetings held with the resident.